Gilbert & George: Work

+Art Historian, Gregory Salter states that: “the art of Gilbert and George in the 1970s in relation to the concept of the threshold.
+The threshold is used as a means of addressing the shifting, and potentially disintegrating, boundaries of space, politics, morality, and society that are represented, with reckless ambiguity, in Gilbert and George’s pictures.”

+The duo choose a theme out of "death, hope, life, fear, sex, money, race and religion, and all of the subjects that surround those fields".

 Gilbert and George claim that their approach to art has always been anti-elitist.
 Adopting the slogan 'Art for All', they aimed to be relevant beyond the narrow confines of the art world.
 Although they work in a variety of media, they have always referred to all of their works as "sculpture".

 One of their first notable works of art, created in 1969, was a photographic self-portrait of them wearing their trademark suits.
 George the Cunt and Gilbert the Shit was so titled to forestall criticism.

 Between 1970 and 1974 they made drawings (referred to as 'Charcoal on Paper Sculptures') and paintings to give a more tangible form to their identity as 'living sculptures'.

 Singing and living sculptures

 Whilst still students, Gilbert & George made The Singing Sculpture, which was performed at the National Jazz and Blues Festival in 1969 and at the Nigel Greenwood Gallery in 1970.
 For this performance they covered their heads and hands in multi-coloured metalised powders, stood on a table, and sang along and moved to a recording of Flanagan and Allen's song "Underneath the Arches", sometimes for a day at a time.
-The suits they wore for this became a uniform for them.
-They rarely appear in public without wearing them.